Ephesians 2:15.

 What does Paul say about circumcision in the time of the New Testament?

-1 Cor 7:19 Circumcision is nothing and uncircumcision is nothing, but keeping the commandments of God is what matters.
+1 Corinthians 7:19 Circumcision is nothing and uncircumcision is nothing, but keeping the commandments of God is what matters.
 So Paul is reinforcing his beliefs in the Ten Commandments of God in this text.
 They were not nailed to the cross.
 Furthermore, the rite of circumcision was done away with when one became a Christian in the time of Paul.

-Gal 5:6 For in Christ Jesus neither circumcision nor uncircumcision avails anything but faith working through love.
+Galations 5:6 For in Christ Jesus neither circumcision nor uncircumcision avails anything but faith working through love.

-Rom 2:28.29 For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh; but he is a Jew who is one inwardly; and circumcision is that of the heart.
+Romans 2:28.29 For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh; but he is a Jew who is one inwardly; and circumcision is that of the heart.

 What was it that separated the Jews from the Gentiles in Ephesians chapter two?

-In Ephes 2:14 it says that there was a middle wall of separation.
+In Ephesians 2:14 it says that there was a middle wall of separation.
 What is this middle wall of separation?
 At the temple in Jerusalem there was a wall built around the temple, to prevent access for Gentiles to enter and participate in the sacrifices for the forgiveness of sins.
 Gentiles were not allowed into the temple area because to the Jew it was defiling the holy place Acts 21:28.

 What does Ephesians 2:15 mean with the light of information previously given?